-- Implement quarterly meetings for the Discovery Team. - Set benchmark goals for the future of the Discovery Team as a whole and for contributions of each department. - Set results-focused goals that focus on enhancing efficiencies.
+- Implement quarterly meetings for the Discovery Team. - Set benchmark goals for the future of the Discovery Team as a whole, and for contributions of each department. - Set results-based goals that focus on enhancing efficiencies.

-- A&M assumes Discovery will not result in collections until FY 2017. - A&M found that little communication currently occurs between departments and that this lack of communication results in redundancies and inefficiencies throughout the process. - In particular, Audit and Collections currently overlap on collections cases. - Since the departments will be moving into separate buildings in the near future, coordination may become more difficult.
+- A&M assumes Discovery will not result in collections until FY17. - A&M found that little communication currently occurs between departments.
+This lack of communication results in redundancies and inefficiencies throughout the process. - In particular, Audit and Collections currently overlap on collections cases. - Since the departments will be moving into separate buildings in the near future, coordination may become more difficult.

 Recommendation #3 - (dollars in 000's)

-FY17
+FY17 FY18 FY19 FY20 FY21

-\$10,000 00 \$10,000 \$10,000 \$10,000 \$10,000
+\$10,000 \$10,000 \$10,000 \$10,000 \$10,000